-- The school has a Breakfast Club which starts at 7.30am for parents / carers who require childcare in the mornings.
+• The school has a Breakfast Club which starts at 7.30am for parents / carers who require childcare in the mornings.
 Children are not allowed to be on the premises before this time.
-If your child attends breakfast club then they must be registered. - School gates open at 8.40am. - Children are able to go into class from 8.45am.
-The register will be taken at 8.50am - For safeguarding purposes, at 8.50am, the internal school doors to classrooms are shut and the entrances on Hall Road and Brierley Road are shut.
+If your child attends breakfast club then they must be registered.

+- School gates open at 8.40am. - Children are able to go into class from 8.45am.
+The register will be taken at 8.50am - The register will close at 8.55am.
+This is to allow for the prompt start of lesson.

+• For safeguarding purposes, at 8.55am, the internal school doors to classrooms are shut and the entrances on Hall Road and Brierley Road are shut.
 From this time, all children must come through the main entrance on Downsell Road.
-Children will need to enter via the school office to be registered. - The register is called again after the lunchtime break: 1pm for Key Stage 1 and 1.15pm for Key Stage 2.
+Children will need to enter via the school office to be registered.

+• The register is called again after the lunchtime break: 1pm for Key Stage 1 and 1.15pm for Key Stage 2.